-Once a faculty member has achieved a 3-year extended contract, only 50% of the courses may be evaluated and recorded using either the diagnostic or short form of IDEA.
+Once a faculty member has achieved a 3-year extended contract, at least 50% of the courses should be evaluated and recorded using either the diagnostic or short form of IDEA.
+All courses that are taught more than once should be evaluated at least once in every data collection cycle.